Lex-2008/containers/README.md

 * Some HTTP requests are forwarded from nginx to [dyndns][] container which uses `nsupdate` to change the dynamic zone in the bind container.

+* A manually-started [dehydrated][] container uses ACME in DNS mode to issue Let's Encrypt certificates.

 * Also, a special [logshow][] backend server gives you insights into nginx and postfix logs - for realtime updates of lists of [spamers][] and [hackers][].

 * An [opendkim-testmsg][] backend server provides a [DKIM signature online test][opendkim-testmsg-online].